stellar/go/services/horizon/internal/docs/reference/endpoints/path-finding-strict-receive.md

 As part of the search, horizon will load a list of assets available to the source account id and will find any payment paths from those source assets to the desired destination asset.
-The search's amount parameter will be used to determine if there a given path can satisfy a payment of the desired amount.
+The search's amount parameter will be used to determine if a given path can satisfy a payment of the desired amount.

 ## Request